joeechua/Ads-Decoder_ext/README.md

      --descriptor "<sentiments/topics/strategies>" --phrase "<any_phrase>"
      --threshold "<any_float_value_between_0_and_1>"

-Some examples of the detection result.
+Some examples of the detection result using the sentiments as the descriptor.

 ![alt text](detect_output/1.jpg?raw=true)